 Types of Preventive Controls for Animal Food

-- Controlling moisture levels during feed storage to prevent mold growth.
+- Managing moisture levels during feed storage to prevent mold growth and mycotoxin development.

-- Ensuring proper mixing of ingredients to avoid nutrient deficiencies or toxicities.
+- Ensuring even mixing of ingredients to avoid nutrient deficiencies or toxicities that could harm animal health.

-- Cleaning equipment between production runs to remove residual contaminants.
+- Cleaning mixing equipment between runs to eliminate residual contaminants.

-- Regularly sanitizing storage bins to prevent microbial growth.
+- Sanitizing bulk storage bins on a scheduled basis to prevent bacterial growth.

 Unique Considerations for Animal Food

-- Livestock Feed: Often stored in bulk, increasing the risk of mold or mycotoxins during storage.
+- Livestock Feed: Often stored in large silos or bins, which increases the risk of mold growth, mycotoxin accumulation, and spoilage during extended storage.

 Preventive controls are tailored to mitigate a wide range of hazards that can compromise food safety.
 These hazards fall into three primary categories: biological, chemical, and physical.
 Addressing these risks effectively is key to maintaining the safety and integrity of both human and animal food production.